replete/biscuitman/README.md

 ## Theme CSS

 It's easy enough to theme the included styles by overriding CSS variables.
-They are shortened for filsize savings, but straightforward:
+They are shortened but straightforward:

 ```css
 /* hacker mode */